Gelation in Vector Multiplicative Coalescence and Extinction in Multi-Type Poisson Branching Processes: Gelation and Lamber-Euler Inversion

 2mm Observe that the function $y_1(t)$ decreases, increases, and finally decreases as $t$ increases.
-Numerical simulation seems to imply that there is a critical value for the ratio of the parameters in ${\boldsymbol{\alpha}}$ after which the solutions $(y_1(t), y_2(t))$ are no longer monotonically decreasing. \end{remark}
+Numerical simulation seems to imply that there is a critical value for the ratio of the parameters in ${\boldsymbol{\alpha}}$ after which the solutions $(y_1(t), y_2(t))$ are no longer monotonically decreasing.
+Note, however, that only $(y_1(t)+y_2(t))/t$ has physical significance (as the total mass outside the gel).